Thinklab-SJTU/pygmtools/docs/index.rst

 downloaded.

 For advanced and professional users, ``pytorch/paddle/jittor`` backends are also available if you have installed and configured the corresponding runtime.
-The ``pytorch/paddle/jittor`` backends exploits the underlying GPU-acceleration feature, and also supports integrating graph matching modules into your deep learning pipeline.
+The ``pytorch/paddle/jittor`` backends exploit the underlying GPU-acceleration feature, and also support integrating graph matching modules into your deep learning pipeline.

 Features